RaiBP/incidental-bilingualism/README.md

 # Detecting Unintentional Bilingual and Translation Instances in NLP Datasets
 This repository contains code developed as part of a research internship at the Machine Learning Professorship at the Technical University of Munich (TUM).
-The project implements Google's "*Searching for Needles in a Haystack*: On the Role of Incidental Bilingualism in PaLM's Translation Capability" (Briakou et al. 2023) using open source tools.
+The project implements Google's "*Searching for Needles in a Haystack*: On the Role of Incidental Bilingualism in PaLM's Translation Capability" (Briakou et al. 2023) using open source tools and GPT-2 as the language model of study.

 The codebase is mainly aimed at reproduction of research results detailed in `internship_report.pdf`, but the main script can be used by anyone looking to detect bilingual and translation instances in their NLP datasets.